Allocate your Estate and choose what happens if someone can't take their share

 - Keep names consistent with your Beneficiaries list so everything lines up cleanly.

-What do the "Condition" options mean?
+What do the If unable to take options mean?

 What about organisations and minors?